SananMaarouf/fastapi-app/README.md

-# FastAPI App
+# FastAPI App Template

-A simple FastAPI application with Poetry dependency management and Docker Compose setup.
+This is my custom template for a dockerized FastAPI application that uses Poetry for dependency management.
+It's pretty minimal, yet extensible so you can add the database,reverse-proxy, et cetera, of your choice without much trouble

 ## Quick Start